 In recognition of the valuable contributions within the composites manufacturing industry, the Composites Manufacturing Tech Group, which is part of SME’s Plastics, Composites & Coatings Community, developed two technical awards to acknowledge the valuable roles that both large and small manufacturers play within the industry.

 The awards are presented annually to one large company and one small company that have demonstrated “excellence in the field of advanced composites manufacturing.”
-This is an international award, and the competition is open and unrestricted to all companies that manufacture products from advanced composite materials.
+These are international awards, and the competition is open and unrestricted to all companies that manufacture products from advanced composite materials.
 These annual awards recognize those companies that have demonstrated dedication and ongoing contribution to further advance the design and development of technology used in the manufacturing of advanced composites.

-Each award will showcase those companies that have excelled in manufacturing products made from advanced composite materials.
-That excellence will include developing an innovative way via tooling and/or manufacturing process techniques, which will help manufacture future products made from these materials; or have shown accelerated growth by providing superior service, quality or cost reduction initiatives.
+Each award showcases those companies that have excelled in manufacturing products made from advanced composite materials.
+That excellence includes developing an innovative way via tooling and/or manufacturing process techniques, which will help manufacture future products made from these materials; or have shown accelerated growth by providing superior service, quality or cost reduction initiatives.
 The award recipients will have demonstrated all of the initiatives that have helped advance the overall composite manufacturing industry.

 Radius Engineering Inc.

 Radius Engineering Inc. was awarded the 2017 Excellence in Composites Manufacturing Award for supplying net-shape manufacturing technology and equipment contributing to improvements in design, quality and reduced manufacturing costs for numerous manufacturing companies throughout the aerospace composites industry.